belindamora/my-app/README.md

 # my-app
 first repository
-This woul dbe my practive web application
+This would be my practice web application